The Difference Between Vyvanse vs. Adderall

 How Adderall Works

 Meanwhile, Adderall is also a central nervous system stimulant.
-Doctors prescribe it for ADHD to improve the person’s attention span while decreasing their hyperactivity and impulsiveness.
-It can also treat a sleep disorder called narcolepsy.
+Doctors prescribe it for ADHD to improve the person’s attention span, helping them to concentrate better on tasks and decreasing their hyperactivity and impulsiveness, which often interfere with daily activities.
+It can also treat a sleep disorder called narcolepsy, helping those affected to maintain wakefulness during the day.

-Adderall is potentially addictive, so the federal government controls who can make or prescribe the drug.
-Because it is potentially addictive, it is essential to store Adderall prescriptions in a safe place and away from minors.
+Adderall is potentially addictive, so the federal government controls who can make or prescribe the drug to ensure its use is carefully monitored.
+Because of its addictive potential, it is essential to store Adderall prescriptions in a safe place and away from minors.
+This precaution helps prevent misuse and protects vulnerable individuals from possible abuse or accidental ingestion.
+Adherence to prescribed dosages and guidelines is crucial for safely managing the conditions it is intended to treat.

-There are many similarities and differences between Vyvanse vs. Adderall.
+There are many similarities and differences when considering Vyvanse vs. Adderall.
 While both drugs are forms of amphetamines, Adderall includes two amphetamine salts called dextroamphetamine and amphetamine.
 Vyvanse includes a drug known as lisdexamfetamine that the body has to turn into dextroamphetamine before it can use it.

 Because Vyvanse requires an extra step before the body can use it, this drug tends to have fewer side effects.
 Overall, a comparison of Adderall vs. Vyvanse results in a list of similar side effects and dangers.
 Both medicines can cause insomnia, anxiety, and digestive problems.